Nevvman18/rs41-nfw/README.md

 * **Sensors and charts** - inline charts for the sensor and heater values (dual-axis heater power vs. temperature), a pressure readout, and a GPS minimap with a live position pin.
 * **Calibration helper** - surfaces the calibration values the firmware computes (temperature offset, zero-humidity capacitance, humidity range delta) so you can copy them straight back into the Firmware Builder for your next, fully-calibrated build.

-> **A note on how it was built:** the Sounding Software is "vibe-coded" - written quickly with the help of AI tooling - but with the highest standards kept for verifying its stability.
+> **A note on how it was built:** the Sounding Software is "vibe-coded" - written with the help of AI tooling - but with the highest standards kept for verifying its stability.
 Every part was reviewed, tested and hardened (input sanitisation, build sandboxing, abuse limits) before going live.
-The firmware itself is hand-written and unaffected by this.
+The firmware itself is hand-written.
+From all tools you can expect the best stability.

 ## RSM425 and RSM414 hardware